micromata/Baumeister/README.md

 npm run release:major
 ```

-See <http://semver.org> for details when to choose which release type.
+See <http://semver.org> for details of when to choose which release type.

 As long as your git commit messages are [conventional](https://conventionalcommits.org)  and accurate, you no longer need to specify the semver type.
 You can just use the following instead:
 ```